Find FirstWatch at Pinnacle

 We are thrilled to be a Strategic Partner at this year’s Pinnacle conference and are looking forward to connecting with you all!

-Stop by the FirstWatch Booth #19/20 and say hi, or you can visit us in the FirstWatch Hospitality Suite #1160 to connect with one of our team members or to attend one of our suite sessions.
+Stop by the FirstWatch Booth #19/20 and say hi, connect with one of our team members, schedule a meeting in our Suite, or sign up for one of FirstWatch Meetings on Thursday.
 Full schedule below.

 View/download our handouts

 Sessions we’ll be in and FirstWatch Suite hours:

 8:00 am – 12:45 pm

 Rob Lawrence | Tom Judge | Mike Taigman, MA | Ed Racht, MD | Joelle Donofrio-Ödmann, DO | Remle Crowe, PhD

 Don’t miss the 2022 Shark Tank Power Seminar, returning this year by popular demand.
 Effective innovation starts and ends with people and requires the use of data to measure effectiveness and progress.
 Leaders hoping to successfully introduce change must recognize patterns of behavior, mindsets, and output to continually refine the approach.
 Innovation is an iterative process that never ends, requiring both vision and perseverance.

 In this highly interactive seminar, you will collaborate with other participants to develop and pitch an innovation project.
 You will also hear from leading experts in innovation in public safety and healthcare, share your stories of success and struggles with innovation and leave with specific strategies to help your organization move forward.
 The session will culminate with a special “EMS Innovation Shark Tank,” when groups will present their innovation ideas to a panel of EMS sharks and try to convince them their ideas are worth the investment of time and resources necessary to take your organizations to the next level.

 - How to encourage innovation in a stagnant organization